-An open meeting of the EAPC Reference Group on Aging will take place during the EAPC Congress Palermo in Italy in May 2020.
+An open meeting of the EAPC Reference Group on Aging will take place during the EAPC Research Congress.
 Further details will follow.

 As more people are living longer and chronic diseases are more common with age, many older people are confronted with illness, disability, frailty, or other physical and mental health problems.
 With increasing age, people increasingly experience physical problems (e.g. problems with ADL and IADL, physical symptoms), psychological issues (depression and other mental health problems), social problems (diluted social network, limited informal care) and/or existential distress (e.g. loneliness, hopelessness).
 Additionally, the cumulative psychological impact of seemingly minor problems might be greater in older people then in younger adults, as might be the cumulative impact of multiple comorbid conditions and diseases.
 There is a well-recognized and urgent need to address the palliative care needs of older people; however, a lot of progress still needs to be made.